gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 Storage Model
 -------------

-This extends Storage Pools into a more efficient model allowing higher performances, easier integration with low footprint embedded run-times and copying data between different pools of memory.
+This extends Storage Pools into a more efficient model allowing higher performance, easier integration with low footprint embedded run-times and copying data between different pools of memory.
 The latter is especially useful when working with distributed memory models, in particular to support interactions with GPU.